oceanprotocol/ocean-node/docs/API.md

 #### Response (400)

-Not found, expired, payment never claimed, or an invalid respec — a container param was sent without `image`, or more than one of `tag`/`checksum`/`dockerfile` was provided.
+Not found, expired, payment never claimed, metadata over 1 KB, or an invalid respec — a container param was sent without `image`, or more than one of `tag`/`checksum`/`dockerfile` was provided.

 #### Response (403)